S-Samiksha/DSAI-Project/README.md

                 annot = True, fmt=".0f", annot_kws={"size": 18}, ax = axes[1])
 ```

-There is low correlation between the trees and the trees help to cover each other’s errors to enable the most accurate classification.
+There is a low correlation between the trees and the trees help to cover each other’s errors to enable the most accurate classification.
 Hence, we see that the random forest does enable better classification in part 7.
 The max_depth was set to 6 the same as when the decision tree was run.
 False positive was still in the same range as the decision tree.

 False positives are generally bad given our research question.
-This is because sellers want to adjust their actual delivery time, the difference between actual and estimated wait time, freight value, payment value, payment instalment such that they obtain the best review score 1 which is translated to 3 to 5 review score.
+This is because sellers want to adjust their actual delivery time, the difference between actual and estimated wait time, freight value, payment value, payment instalment such that they obtain the best review score 1 which was translated to a 3 to 5 review score.
 If they adjust these factors and get a false positive, then they may predict a high review score but end up getting a low one.

 The random forest also gives different outcomes every time the ipynb is run.
 However, the classification accuracy, true positive, true negative, false positive, false negative as well as the deviation between train and test data change very little across the different runs of the ipynb.
-In fact, the difference from every run is less than 5%.
+The difference from every run is less than 5%.
 This makes the random forest more reliable than a decision tree given the same set of data given.

 #### Machine Learning: Cross-Validated Grid Search